 \$EXPRESSION The value must be a DCL-style expression.
 DCL evaluates the expression and provides the results.

-\$FILE The value must be a valid file specification and can include wildcard characters.
+\$FILE The value must be a valid file specification.

 \$NUMBER The value must be an integer represented by either decimal, octal, or hexadecimal numbers.